 It is important to note that these statistics are averages, and each person’s risk depends on many factors, including the size of the tumor, the number of lymph nodes that contain cancer and other features of the tumor that affect how quickly a tumor will grow and how well treatment works.

 Breast cancer is the second most common cause of death from cancer in women in the United States, after lung cancer.
 However, since 1989, the number of women who have died of breast cancer has steadily decreased.
 In women younger than 50, there has been a decrease of 3.2% per year from 2007 to 2011 in white women and a decrease of 2.4% per year in black women.
-In women age 50 and older, the decrease has been 1.8% per year for white women and 1.1% per year in black women.
-Currently, there are more than 2.8 million women living in the United States who have been diagnosed with and treated for breast cancer.
+In women age 50 and older, the decrease has been 1.8% per year for white women and 1.1% per year for black women.
+Currently, there are more than 2.8 million women living in the United States as breast cancer survivors, who have been diagnosed with and treated for breast cancer.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer in the United States, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with breast cancer.
 Because the survival statistics are measured in multi-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.